jeeddev/CCM101-rcabasan/Laboratory-04-Cloud-Native-Engineer/README.md

 # Mission Overview
-This laboratory activity focuses on transitioning from traditional virtualization to containerization by deploying a live, containerized web server.
+In this mission, we transition from traditional virtualization to containerization by acting as a Cloud-Native Engineer for CloudNova Technologies.
+The goal is to deploy a live, containerized Nginx web server using Docker to demonstrate how containers offer faster boot times and better resource efficiency compared to traditional Virtual Machines.

 # Objectives
 * Differentiate between traditional Virtual Machines (VMs) and Containers.
-* Access a Docker-enabled cloud environment.
+* Access a Docker-enabled cloud environment using KillerCoda.
-* Execute fundamental Docker CLI commands.
+* Execute fundamental Docker CLI (Command Line Interface) commands.
-* Pull, run, manage, and terminate a containerized Nginx application.
+* Pull, run, manage, and terminate a containerized application (Nginx).
-* Create technical documentation using Markdown.
+* Create professional technical documentation of container operations using Markdown.
+* Continue developing a well-organized GitHub Cloud Computing Portfolio.

 # Docker Commands Executed
 * `docker --version`